KorbanDa11as/deep-origin-take-home/README.md

 1. make top level initial call to `GET /Users` in `./src/App.tsx` to avoid each row needing get the users for each multi-select component
 2. break up the `GET /Tasks` data into pages controlled by a paginated table component to handle large datasets gracefully
+3. both memoization of functions (useCallback) and react components (memo) were lower priority given the number of re-renders observed

 # Error handling